 THERE'S A NEW TRAILER FOR 'BATMAN: ARKHAM KNIGHT'

-THERE'S A NEW TRAILER FOR 'THE EVIL WITHIN''S "THE ASSIGNMENT"
+THERE'S A NEW TRAILER FOR 'THE EVIL WITHIN'S "THE ASSIGNMENT"

-THERE'S GOING TO BE A NEW 'GUITAR HERO', PROBABLY
+THERE'S GOING TO BE A NEW 'GUITAR HERO,' PROBABLY

 A franchise previously thought buried might be in line for a revival, as Kotaku reported a few days back.
-Said to be a "more realistic" take on the tap-along-at-home rhythm action game that sold a shit-load of nasty plastic peripherals now uglying up your wardrobe, publishers Activision may announce the title as early as June's E3, most probably as a current-gen-only affair.
+Said to be a "more realistic" take on the tap-along-at-home rhythm action game that sold a shitload of nasty plastic peripherals now uglying up your wardrobe, publishers Activision may announce the title as early as June's E3, most probably as a current-gen-only affair.
 No fresh riffs for you, 360 crew.

 SOME NEW GAMES CAME OUT

-Dragon Ball: XenoVerse (pictured above) is a beat 'em up aimed exclusively at fans of the long-running Japanese manga series – a series that I have no idea about, whatsoever.
-Wikipedia tells me that the first Dragon Ball game came out in 1985, and that XenoVerse is the 15th fighting game based on the comic – "XV", makes sense.
-But properly comprehending the considerable story elements of this Dimps-developed 3D brawler – nutshell: time's gone wrong, and a bunch of (what appear to be) franchise regulars are adversely affected – is impossible for an absolute beginner like me.
+Dragon Ball: XenoVerse (pictured above) is a beat 'em up aimed exclusively at fans of the long-running Japanese manga series—a series that I have no idea about whatsoever.
+Wikipedia tells me that the first Dragon Ball game came out in 1985, and that XenoVerse is the 15th fighting game based on the comic—"XV" makes sense.
+But properly comprehending the considerable story elements of this Dimps-developed 3D brawler—nutshell: Time's gone wrong, and a bunch of (what appear to be) franchise regulars are adversely affected—is impossible for an absolute beginner like me.

-Focusing on the gameplay rather than the deep lore attached to its plot doesn't do XenoVerse many favours.
+Focusing on the gameplay rather than the deep lore attached to its plot doesn't do XenoVerse many favors.
 Visually it's a cartoon come to life, rich in endearingly comedic sound effects and dazzling special moves.
-But it plays like a relic, with fussy menus, one-dimensional combat and a camera that's never happier than when it's putting a mountain between you and your target.
+But it plays like a relic, with fussy menus, one-dimensional combat, and a camera that's never happier than when it's putting a mountain between you and your target.
 Your (user-created) character can fight in flight as well as down in the dirt, but the native controls for adjusting your height never feel right, and essential in-battle consumables are annoyingly trapped behind a couple of button presses.

-Equally old school of feel but much easier to understand narratively is the first episode of Resident Evil Revelations 2, "Penal Colony".
+Equally old school of feel but much easier to understand narratively is the first episode of Resident Evil Revelations 2, "Penal Colony."
 For the first half of Capcom's new four-parter, you control series stalwart Claire Redfield as she's kidnapped from a works social and dumped on an island prison where, this being Resi, all manner of fucked-up experimenting's been going on.
-Teaming up with another new arrival in this hellhole, Moira Burton, you fight with gun, knife and crowbar (and flashlight but, really, use the gun, yeah?) to reach a radio tower and issue a frantic SOS.
+Teaming up with another new arrival in this hellhole, Moira Burton, you fight with gun, knife, and crowbar (and flashlight but, really, use the gun, yeah?) to reach a radio tower and issue a frantic SOS.

-The episode's second half sees Moira's dad, Barry, answer the call (several months later, mind) and he soon enough runs into creepy child detainee, Natalia (I'm sure there's more to her than meets the eye, to be revealed in future episodes).
+The episode's second half sees Moira's dad, Barry, answer the call (several months later, mind you) and he soon enough runs into creepy child detainee, Natalia (I'm sure there's more to her than meets the eye, to be revealed in future episodes).
 The pair navigates the same grim corridors and bloody basements as Claire and Moira, but there's a sting in their tale: towards its end, a new breed of enemy reveals itself, the Revenant.
 Which are not nice at all, especially when encountered in numbers while lost in a forest, in the middle of the night.